maxh/maxheinritz.com/_posts/2026-02-21-the-importance-of-being-unearnest.md

 But in the early days, both sold futures that did not exist.
 The later differences are real: Jobs merely pushed engineers past what they thought was possible, while Holmes fabricated lab results and threatened whistleblowers.
 The early pitches, though, tasted the same: the future framed as slightly more present tense than it actually was.
 Sometimes a fabrication is there from the beginning.
 Sometimes it emerges incrementally, as the gap between story and reality refuses to close: from optimistic framing to selective disclosure to active concealment to outright lies.

 It's easy to look back in hindsight and judge what happened.
-The more interesting questions are forward-looking: today, given the uncertainty inherit in forecasting, how we should evaluate claims about the future, and -- at a human level -- how should we relate to the people who make such claims?
+The more interesting questions are forward-looking: today, given the uncertainty inherit in forecasting, how we should evaluate claims about the future, and how should we relate to the people who make such claims?
 There are, roughly speaking, four ways to sell a future that doesn't exist yet.

 ## The true believer